Expungement & Record Sealing

 Record Sealing and Expungement for Felony Convictions

-For expungement of a felony conviction, a person may file an application with the sentencing court ten years after the person is eligible for record sealing.
+To expunge the records of a felony conviction, a person may file an application with the sentencing court ten years after the person is eligible for record sealing.
 The court process for expungement is substantially the same as the court process for record sealing.

 Convictions Which are Not Eligible for Record Sealing/Expungement